skrey/yellow-extensions/features/core/README.md

 ## How to use the core

 The extension provides the core functionality for your website.
 It takes care of requests from the web browser and access to the file system.
 You can use the [web browser](https://github.com/datenstrom/yellow-extensions/tree/master/features/edit) or the [command line](https://github.com/datenstrom/yellow-extensions/tree/master/features/command) to show website version and updates.
-To show information about your website add a `[yellow]` shortcut to a page.
+You can also show the current version directly on your website.
 See example below.

 ## How to configure the core